Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Ancient Brass Dragon.md

   "name": "Frightful Presence"
 - "desc": "The dragon uses one of the following breath weapons:\n\n- Fire Breath.\
     \ The dragon exhales fire in a 90-foot line that is 10 feet wide.
 Each creature\
-    \ in that line must make a DC 21 Dexterity saving throw, taking dice:16d6|text(56)\
+    \ in that line must make a DC 21 Dexterity saving throw, taking 56 (16d6) fire\
-    \ (16d6) fire damage on a failed save, or half as much damage on a successful\
+    \ damage on a failed save, or half as much damage on a successful one.  \n- Sleep\
-    \ one.  \n- Sleep Breath.
-The dragon exhales sleep gas in a 90-foot cone.\
+    \ Breath.
+The dragon exhales sleep gas in a 90-foot cone.
+Each creature in that\
-    \ Each creature in that area must succeed on a DC 21 Constitution saving throw\
-    \ or fall [[/5.
-Mechanics/Rules/Conditions.md#unconscious|unconscious]] for 10 minutes.\
+    \ area must succeed on a DC 21 Constitution saving throw or fall [[/5.
+Mechanics/Rules/Conditions.md#unconscious|unconscious]]\
-    \ This effect ends for a creature if the creature takes damage or someone uses\
+    \ for 10 minutes.
+This effect ends for a creature if the creature takes damage\
-    \ an action to wake it.  "
+    \ or someone uses an action to wake it.  "
   "name": "Breath Weapons (Recharge 5-6)"
 - "desc": "The dragon magically polymorphs into a humanoid or beast that has a challenge\
     \ rating no higher than its own, or back into its true form.
 It reverts to its\